-The actuarial assumptions used in the December 31, 2018 valuation were based on the results of an actuarial experience study conducted for the period January 1, 2013 through December 31, 2015.
-The experience study is dated November 18, 2016.
+The actuarial assumptions used in the December 31, 2020 calculation of the total pension liability were based on the results of the most recent actuarial experience study, which covered the three-year period of January 1, 2016 through December 31, 2018 and was dated January 7, 2020.

 The long-term expected rate of return of pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class of the most recent experience study, dated November 18, 2016, as provided by KPERS' investment consultant, are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class of the most recent experience study, dated January 7, 2020, as provided by KPERS' investment consultant, are summarized in the following table:

-Asset Class Long-Term Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Global Equity 47.00 % 6.85 %
+US Equities 23.50% 5.20%

-Fixed Income 13.00 1.25
+Non-US Equities 23.50 6.40

-Yield Driven 8.00 6.55
+Private Equity 8.00 9.50

-Real Return 11.00 1.71
+Private Real Estate 11.00 4.45

-Real Estate 11.00 5.05
+Yield Driven 8.00 4.70

-Alternatives 8.00 9.85
+Real Return 11.00 3.25

-Short-term Investments 2.00 (0.25)
+Fixed Income 11.00 1.55

--
+Short-term 4.00 .25

-Total 100.00 %
+Total 100.00%